-The information modeling effort includes definition of the building-to-grid communications interface, identifying key information elements needed for grid-to-facility communications, and development of priority facility interface standards as identified in the NIST Framework.
-These include price, demand response, energy usage and load, and communications for distributed energy resources (generation and storage) including load forecasting.
+The information modeling effort includes definition of the building-to-grid communications interface, identifying key information elements needed for grid-to-facility communications, and development of priority facility interface standards as identified in the NIST Smart Grid Framework.
+This work is input to the development and maintenance of several standards:

-The building controls research component will develop load and generation prediction algorithms, and DR optimization strategies for residential and commercial building interaction with the smart grid.
-These algorithms will take into account: DR signals; future electricity price, weather and occupancy information; availability of renewable energy (including storage); and user inputs.
+The building controls research component will develop load and generation prediction algorithms, and demand response optimization strategies for residential and commercial building interaction with the smart grid.
+These algorithms will consider: demand response signals; future electricity price, weather and occupancy information; availability of renewable energy (including storage); and user inputs.